FuelLabs/fuel-docs/src/glossary.md

 ## Output

-An output refers to a transaction output, or which state elements are output by a transaction.
+An output refers to a transaction output, or which UTXOs are output by a transaction.

 ## Parallel Transactions